PrincetonUniversity/python_machine_learning/README.md

 This workshop provides an introduction to machine learning using Python.
 Participants will use Scikit-Learn, NumPy and Matplotlib to solve problems using supervised and unsupervised machine learning techniques.

-PICSciE/RC and CSML will offer a 5-part machine learning mini-course during Wintersession (Jan 16-26, 2024).
-Subscribe to the PICSciE/RC [mailing list](https://researchcomputing.princeton.edu/subscribe) for updates.
+For more PICSciE/RC workshops on machine learning see [Spring 2024 line-up](https://researchcomputing.princeton.edu/learn/workshops-live-training).

 ### Getting Help